woguta/Bacterial-WGS/Illumina.md

 ```
 View the files as in 3 above

-6 Load modules.
-Some modules clash with others, this is just a list.
-Load the latest version as per your hpc software list.
-Use module avail to check the latest version
+6 Load modules: Some modules clash with others, this is just a list.
+Load the latest version as per your hpc software/module lists.
 ```
 module load fastqc/0.11.9
 module load fastp/0.22.0